-Workplace strategy is a systematic approach to developing a planning strategy that aligns with your company’s real estate goals, business initiatives and company culture.
+Workplace strategy is a systematic approach to developing a planning strategy that aligns your company’s real estate goals, business initiatives and company culture.

 A successful strategic planning approach is based on two main principles:

-1. Create an experience in your workplace that both defines and encourages your culture for today and tomorrow
+- 1. Create an experience in your workplace that both defines and encourages your culture for today and tomorrow

-2. Maximize efficiency by maximizing your utilization rate
+- 2. Maximize efficiency by maximizing your utilization rate

 A strong workplace strategy is essential in bringing together your people, culture, business and real estate.